Nebraska Divorce Laws

 Nebraska Divorce Laws regarding Child Custody

-The Court does not accept regarding child custody any favoritism on the basis of sex of the parents.
+The Court does not define child custody on the basis of sex of the parents.
 There is no such assumption that one of the parents is more suitable or fit than the other.
 The following issues are taken into account by the Court while making a custody plan.

 • The social demeanor, welfare and general health of the child

-• Irrespective of the chronological age of the child, in case the child is of an age of understanding and the wishes of the child have a basis of sound reasoning, then the desires of such a child are considered
+• Irrespective of the chronological age of the child, if the child is of an age of understanding and the wishes of the child have a basis of sound reasoning, then the desires of such a child are considered

 • The relation amongst the child and each parent before any subsequent hearing or the start of the action